Marisken Surgery: Treatment, Procedure & Experiences

 Insertion of a compress

-A small compress or wound strip is inserted to absorb secretions and any subsequent bleeding.
+A small compress or wound strip is inserted to absorb secretions and any possible secondary bleeding.

 Short post-observation